-^{}Under this scenario all Rental Assistance units will continue to be occupied, resulting in effective capture rates up to 1.0%.
+Under this scenario all Rental Assistance units will continue to be occupied, resulting in effective capture rates between 1.4% and 2.3%.

-^{}Directly comparable units built and/or funded in the project market over the projection period.
+Directly comparable units built and/or funded in the project market over the projection period.

-^{}Average of non-subsidized collected rents identified within the market.
+Average of non-subsidized collected rents identified within the market.

-With the preservation of Rental Assistance, the effective capture rates by bedroom type are up to 1.0%.
-This assumes that non-RA units will be vacated and rerented under Tax Credit guidelines.
+With the preservation of Rental Assistance, the effective capture rates by bedroom type range between 1.4% and 2.3%.
+This assumes that non-RA units will be vacated and re-rented under Tax Credit guidelines.

-In the unlikely event the subject project had to operate exclusively under the LIHTC program and all residents were displaced, the capture rates by bedroom type will range from 146.7% to 200.0%.
-In this scenario, there would actually be limited market support for the non-subsidized units when factoring the introduction of the Waynesboro Academy Senior project.
+In the unlikely event the subject project had to operate exclusively under the LIHTC program and all residents were displaced, the capture rates by bedroom type will range from 16.7% to 26.1%.
+These capture rates illustrate that there will be a good base of households to draw support from if the Rental Assistance was ever lost.
+As previously noted, however, it will be necessary for the project to be marketable and considered a value for these capture rates to be achievable.